saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 -2012-2020 can be modified according to actual needs.
 2012 is the year the file was first created, and 2020 is the year the file was last modified.
 The two can be the same, such as "2020-2020".
   When there are major changes to the file such as feature extensions, major refactorings, etc, then the subsequent years must be updated.
-- -The copyright statement can use Huawei subsidiaries.
+- -The copyright statement can use your company's subsidiaries.
+For example:
   On Chinese：版权所有 (c) 海思半导体 2012-2020
   On English：Copyright (c) Hisilicon Technologies Co., Ltd. 2012-2020.
 All rights reserved.

 Copyright should not use KDoc style or single line style comments, it must start from the beginning of the file.
-Example of a minimal Copyright comment without other functional comments:
+For example if your company is Huawei - below is a minimal Copyright comment without other functional comments:

 ```java
 /*